alshedivat/al-folio/_book_notes/chip-war.md

 date: 2023-08-09
 description: Chris Miller
 img: assets/books/chip-war.jpg
-importance: 1
+importance: 3
-category: technology history
+category: technology
 giscus_comments: false
 related_posts: false
 toc:
   sidebar: left
 ---

-In the 1960s, the first Semi-conductor chips are built in Silicon Valley at Fairchild and in Dallas at Texas Instruments by Berkeley, Stanford, MIT physics graduates, including Bob Noyce, Gordon Moore, and Andy Grove with the US Army and NASA as the first customers and soon mass market calculators and mainframe computers
+In the 1960s, the first semi-conductor chips are built in Silicon Valley at Fairchild and in Dallas at Texas Instruments by Berkeley, Stanford, MIT physics graduates, including Bob Noyce, Gordon Moore, and Andy Grove with the US Army and NASA as the first customers and soon mass market calculators and mainframe computers

 The USSR stays on the sidelines trying to copy American chips but never succeeding despite their top-notch physics scientists because of the complexity and fast rate of improvement of the process and the much bigger market the US and its allies have access to to compensate R&D costs